tgalery/entivaluator/README.md

 `python evaluate.py all-with-dexter-eval <entity-linker>`

-This command basically loops over each dataset (in `resources`), creates a datastamp and uses that and the name of the entity linker to create `.tsv` files in the `output` folder.
+This command basically loops over each data set (in `resources`), creates a data stamp and uses that and the name of the entity linker to create `.tsv` files in the `output` folder.

 ### Contributions